snhobbs/kikit-multipanel/README.md

 + Add a rectangular packing optimization to autoplace the boards.
 + Centroid file correction
 + Add checking for sections that will be cut off

+## Notes
++ If the all outlines are not rectangles then vcuts will fail, mousebites need to be used
++ For multi board panels the boards need to be laid out to fit without large gaps.
++ Check the presets file your using by first using the kikit CLI with one of your boards